-If you are like any normal student who did not score full rides to college, you probably had work to do while in school.
+If you are like any normal student who did not score a full ride to college, you probably had work to do while in school.
 You may have had the babysitter gig, been a waiter, bussed tables, delivered pizzas, or something else related to service.
+Do you know the hospitality benefits for employees?

 You also probably never thought you would do anything remotely similar to that job once you got into the “real world” as they call it.
 Most of these jobs are serving people, and are categorized in the Hospitality industry.

-While you may have not ever imagined yourself in one of these environments full-time, I am going to show you 10 reasons why a career in hospitality may be the right fit for you.
+While you may have not ever imagined yourself in one of these environments full-time.
+I am going to show you 10 reasons why a career in hospitality may be the right fit for you and the many hospitality benefits you can gain.

 The Top 10 Reasons Hospitality Is The Right Path For You